tanquangduong/master-python-packaging/README.md

 - Next steps

 ## ✅ Install package LOCALLY and test/use the package
 - Clone this repo and go inside.
-If you have not done this step, do the following commands.
+If you have not yet done this step, do the following commands.
 Otherwise, skip this step.
 ```
 git clone https://github.com/tanquangduong/master-python-packaging.git
 cd ./path_to_this_cloned_repository